kabs-d/KARL-on-Videos/docs/experiment_1_object_read_attention.md

 ## Temporal Concentration In `video_76`

 Columns represent time: f0 to f7 are the 8 uniformly sampled frames from the same video.
 The first row shows the original frame at each timestep.
-Each lower row follows one fixed KARL latent index across those frames.
+Each lower row follows one fixed KARL latent token index across those frames.
 The key observation is that several latent indices do not diffuse randomly over time: they remain spatially concentrated in similar regions of the scene across frames.
 This suggests that, at least in these examples, individual active latent indices can exhibit persistent spatial fixation within a video.

 <table>
   <tr>